FLZeng/Freesia/README.md

         |-- qemu_v8.xml             # manifest specifing the revision of dependencies
     |-- results                     # evaluation results data
 ```

+For ease of artifact evaluation and usage, we also provide a virtual machine image in qcow2 format.

 ## 2 Environment Setup